-There were more than 1,300 breaches in 2019.
-Even with a confirmed 163,600,000+ records exposed, many breaches left the number of compromised records undiscovered.1 With the massive scale and frequency of today’s breaches, it’s become a matter of when your information will be stolen.
+There were over 1,000 breaches in 2020.
+Even with over 164 million exposed records, many breaches left the number of compromised records undiscovered.1 With the massive scale and frequency of today’s breaches, it’s become a matter of when your information will be stolen.

 Anything suspicious in your report could be a potential sign of identity theft.
 Monitor your credit regularly to detect fraudulent accounts.

 If you’re missing mail or receiving notices for things you didn’t purchase, it’s possible that you are experiencing identity theft.
 These warning signs can be easily overlooked and may be indicators of certain types of identity theft.